feichao93/temme/readme.md

 ### Syntax

-* `@xxx = { /* selectors seperated by semicolon */ }`  Define a snippet named xxx. xxx should be a valid JavaScript identifier.
+* `@xxx = { /* selectors */ };`  Define a snippet named xxx. xxx should be a valid JavaScript identifier.
-* `@xxx`  Expand the snippet named xxx.
+* `@xxx;`  Expand the snippet named xxx.
 It is like that we insert the content of snippet xxx in place.

 Snippet-define is allowed at top level only.
 Snippet-expand can be place at top level or in children selectors.
-Snippets can be nested: `@snippetA -> @snippetB -> @snippetC`; But snippets should not be circled: `@snippetA -> @snippetB -> @snippetA`.
+Snippets can be nested: `@snippetA -> @snippetB -> @snippetC` (snippetA uses snippetB, snippetB uses snippetC); But snippets should not be circled: `@snippetA -> @snippetB -> @snippetA`.

 The running semantics of snippet is simple: when temme encounters a snippet-expand, temme will replace the `@xxx` with its content.

-(Note: This example is made up and the selector does not work with StackOverflow in fact) For example, a stackoverflow question asked by *person-A* may be edited by *person-B*.
+(Note: This example is made up and the selector does not work with the real StackOverflow html) For example, a stackoverflow question asked by *person-A* may be edited by *person-B*.
 Without snippets, our temme-selector is:

 ```
 .ask-info@asked|pack {